kel-z/HSR-Data/README.md

 1. Ensure you have Python 3.6 or newer installed
 2. Clone this repository and ensure that you've also cloned the submodules properly
    `git clone --recursive https://github.com/kel-z/HSR-Data.git`
+3. Ensure submodules are up-to-date
+   `git submodule update --init --recursive --remote`
-3. Navigate to the repository's root directory in your terminal
+4. Navigate to the repository's root directory in your terminal
-4. Run `python src/main.py`
+5. Run `python src/main.py`

 The resulting game data JSON will be located in the `output/` directory with the filename `game_data.json`.